leoluyi/dotfiles/vim/vim_shortcut_keys.md

 <c-d>            -   switch to filename only search instead of full path
 <c-r>            -   switch to regexp mode
 <c-z>            -   mark/unmark multiple files and <c-o> to open them

+<c-v>            -   Open the selected file in a 'vertical' split.
+<c-s>            -   Open the selected file in a 'horizontal' split.
 ```

 [ack.vim](https://github.com/mileszs/ack.vim)